 - > That you have started on the path, or aspire to be, a leader in stroke research.
-Applicants are encouraged to provide an example of when you have demonstrated a commitment and/or engagement in a leadership role or activity. - > We particularly encourage applications by lived experience researchers and/or applications that include development/collaboration plans with lived experience contributors.
-Such applications should include budget to pay for time and out of pocket expenses for lived experience contributors. - > The budget must be well justified.
+Applicants are encouraged to provide an example of when you have demonstrated a commitment and/or engagement in a leadership role or activity. - We particularly encourage applications by lived experience researchers and/or applications that include development/collaboration plans with lived experience contributors.
+Such applications should include budget to pay for time and out of pocket expenses for lived experience contributors. - > The budget must be well justified. - > Applications for smaller amounts are encouraged.